....and this just in to the Newsroom:

 you who might have missed Steve's heartfelt tributes to Ray Charles,

-Elvin Jones, Jimmy Smith, Steve Marcus, Jean-Michel Folon, Wilson Pickett, Ray Barretto, from the world of sports, Arnold "Red" Auerbach, James Brown, Michael Brecker, Joe Zawinul, Tim Russert, Gary King, Joe Beck, Isaac Hayes, Freddie Hubbard, my close childhood friend Kim Weiskopf, Jacques Braunstein, Alan Rubin, one of my harmonic heroes, pianist-composer-arranger, Clare Fischer, and just now, two close friends, the great guitarist Hugh McCracken, Phil Ramone, and the great CBS newsman, Bob Simon, one of the two great guitarists with The Chantays, Brian Carman, trumpet giant, Lew Soloff, Yogi Berra, Salsa keyboard/arranger giant, José M. Lugo, and suddenly, Bobby Hutcherson, Toots Thielemans, the pioneering Jazz recording engineer Rudy Van Gelder, bassist Bob Cranshaw, legendary photographer, Chuck Stewart, and now, the visionary guitarist, the "Father of Fusion," Larry Coryell, we have created a special
+Elvin Jones, Jimmy Smith, Steve Marcus, Jean-Michel Folon, Wilson Pickett, Ray Barretto, from the world of sports, Arnold "Red" Auerbach, James Brown, Michael Brecker, Joe Zawinul, Tim Russert, Gary King, Joe Beck, Isaac Hayes, Freddie Hubbard, my close childhood friend Kim Weiskopf, Jacques Braunstein, Alan Rubin, one of my harmonic heroes, pianist-composer-arranger, Clare Fischer, and just now, two close friends, the great guitarist Hugh McCracken, Phil Ramone, and the great CBS newsman, Bob Simon, one of the two great guitarists with The Chantays, Brian Carman, trumpet giant, Lew Soloff, Yogi Berra, Salsa keyboard/arranger giant, José M. Lugo, and suddenly, Bobby Hutcherson, Toots Thielemans, the pioneering Jazz recording engineer Rudy Van Gelder, bassist Bob Cranshaw, legendary photographer, Chuck Stewart, the visionary guitarist, the "Father of Fusion," Larry Coryell, flautist and Latin legend, Dave Valentín, and now, another visionary guitarist, Allan Holdsworth, we have created a special

 TRIBUTES page.
 We hope